10 modules available!

 - includes low-voltage inhibit reset circuit + reset button

-- accommodates optional precision voltage reference chip for analog-to-digital converters
+- provision for optional user-supplied precision voltage reference chip for analog-to-digital converters

 - assembled, tested module, pre-programmed with D-Bug12